Guide To Reduce Electricity Bills with Renewable Energy

 • Reduces electricity used for heating

-Myth 1: Solar Only Works in Very Hot Regions
+Solar Works Beyond Hot Regions

 Reality: Solar systems are low-maintenance and easy to manage.